arnstein99/tinypot/README.md

 # tinypot
-A very simple telnet honeypot
+A very simple TCP/IP honeypot

-This is a very simple telnet honeypot program.
+This is a very simple honeypot program.
 It displays a login: prompt, followed by a password: prompt.
 After that, it simply echos whatever inputs it receives.

 ## Building tinypot
 Just issue this command: